liferay-design/liferay.design/src/markdown/lexicon/core-components/link.md

 layout: "guide"
 order: 1
 ---

+<div class="page-description">Also known as a hyperlink, a link is a clickable (text or image) element used for navigation purposes.</div>

 ### Usage
 * Only use links for navigation.
 A link must not trigger another kind of action.
 * Do not use a link to trigger an action that could trigger a button.
 If you want to trigger a button, use a [button link](./buttons.html) instead.